-This information was used to develop specific recommendations for the District and its department.
+This information was used to develop specific recommendations for the Key Largo Fire Rescue and Emergency Medical Services District (District) and the Department.
 The recommendations represent opportunities to improve the quality of service provided to the community.

 Contrary to popular belief, these types of evaluations are not normally conducted on organizations that are suffering serious problems.
 Instead, evaluations of this type are primarily directed at organizations that may be experiencing growing pains or are looking for creative and innovative ways to handle the challenges of the future.
-Such is the case for the Key Largo Volunteer Fire and Rescue Department, Inc.
+Such is the case for the KLVFRD.